ZeroniaServer/RocketRidersWiki/behind_the_scenes/datapacks.md

 tag @e[type=armor_stand,tag=Selection] add respawnFlag
 ```

-So, in addition to removing `switchGamemodes` and adding the `swapEnabled` tag (which, by the way, any gamemode datapack will add a tag to the **Selection armor stand** like that when it is enabled), this function also:
+So, in addition to removing `switchGamemodes` and adding the `swapEnabled` tag (which, by the way, any gamemode datapack will add a `[gamemode]Enabled` tag to the **Selection armor stand** like that when it is enabled), this function also:
 - summons a separate marker entity for the Swap timer mechanic
 - disables a couple incompatible **[modifiers](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/modifiers)**
 - disables the usual **[Vortex](https://zeroniaserver.github.io/RocketRidersWiki/utilities/vortex)** functions so that it can run its own functions for the **[ICBM](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/swap#ICBM)**